+Understanding the logic of a different culture - Stalinist culture, in this case - asks for anthropological approaches.
 Elsewhere I have already suggested that regularity can indeed be found, but on the level of formal rules and rites of public behavior rather than in the contents and results of disputes.
-This idea has helped to explain events in physics and why they ended up differently than in biology.9 The argument I sketched in earlier papers will be developed here further and applied to three other crucial cases.
+This idea has helped to explain events in physics and why they ended up differently than in biology.
+The argument I sketched in earlier papers will be developed here further and applied to three other crucial cases.
 The Philosophical Dispute of 1947 was not only chronologically the first but also the purest performance staged by politicians themselves.
-Its analysis will reveal the rules of the Communist games of diskussiia and kritika i samokritika.
+Its analysis will reveal the rules of the Communist games of diskiissiia (disputation) and kritika i samokritika (criticism and self-criticism).
 An inquiry into the rituals of Stalinist political culture and its special domain called "intraparty democracy" will then be needed to understand both the ascribed functions of these games and the possible motivations of politicians who proffered them to scholars as methods for handling scientific disputes.

 Provoked from above, scholars engaged in a variety of academic conflicts while pursuing their own agendas and inventively using available cultural resources in dialogues with politicians.
 An important thing about these games was that, in theory and often also in practice, their outcomes were not predetermined, but depended upon the play.
-How scholars interpreted and exploited this particular feature will be shown by analyzing two further contrasting cases-in biology and linguistics.
+How scholars interpreted and exploited this particular feature will be shown by analyzing two further contrasting cases - in biology and linguistics.